juju/juju-gui/docs/process.rst

 - Update the CHANGES.yaml file with your changes.
 The newest (topmost) section should have the version "unreleased".
 If not and you are making changes, add an "unreleased" section at the top.
-All other version numbers follow Semantic Versioning (http://semver.org/).
+All other version numbers follow `Semantic Versioning <http://semver.org/>`_.

-Checklist for Preparing for a Review
+Checklist for preparing for a review
 ====================================

 - Round-trips with reviewers are expensive.
 Try to eliminate them.